 — OsakaBob_Official (@Bob_OGTB) May 29, 2016

 To anyone living in Japan, Jagarico is a common snack.
-The potato sticks with crunch and varying flavor abound in supermarkets and convenience stores.
-But in Osaka, you can buy a special flavor – takoyaki!
-Osaka is known for its tasty takoyaki, so of course they would put their own spin on this snack!
+You may have already come across these potato chip-like sticks with satisfying crunch and varying flavors, which are abound in supermarkets and convenience stores and available in a variety of delicious flavors.
+In Osaka, you can buy a special, rare flavor: takoyaki!
+Osaka is known for its tasty takoyaki, which is batr cooked and rolled with octopus inside, so of course they would put their own spin on this snack!
+If you are a fan of takoyaki, pick up a few boxes of this octopus-ball flavored Jagarico.

 — bckalleydlvry (@bckalleydlvry) April 1, 2015

-These are a must for any Harry Potter fan you know who is unable to go to Universal Studios and experience Harry Potter’s Wizarding World for themselves!
-You can buy the famous every-flavor beans, but beware that while some are very tasty, some really are as disgusting as the flavors sound!
-If you have a risk-taking friend, these might be a good option for them too.
-Or you could always trick your friends that don’t read Japanese!
+These sweets are a must for any Harry Potter fan you know who is unable to go to Universal Studios and experience Harry Potter’s Wizarding World for themselves!
+You can buy these famous every-flavor beans, but beware that while some are very tasty, some really are as disgusting as the flavors sound!
+If you have a friend who would love to try these fun but risky delights, these might be a good option for them too.
+Or you could always trick your friends that can’t read Japanese!

-After visiting the beautiful, historic Osaka Castle, there will be a huge amount of choices for souvenirs on or near the castle grounds.
-They have everything from general, Japan related goods, to themed food souvenirs and, of course, souvenirs having to do with the castle.
-Perhaps you would like to buy a 3-D puzzle?
+After visiting the beautiful and historic Osaka Castle, there will be a huge amount of choices for souvenirs on or near the castle grounds.
+They have everything from general, Japan-related goods to themed food souvenirs and, of course, souvenirs having to do with the castle itself.
+Perhaps you would like to buy a 3D puzzle or model of the castle?
 Maybe some cute keychains or phone straps with characters dressed in historical costumes?
 You can even get some snowglobes with the castle inside!
-The possibilities are endless.
+A small gift like this would be perfect for someone interested in Japanese architecture and historic castles.

 From an old Osaka sweet shop, these little cakes have traditional Japanese flavors.
-There are red bean, green tea and seasonal flavors (like marron glace or chocolate).
+These include anko red bean, matcha green tea, and seasonal flavors such as chestnut glace or chocolate.
 For anyone who wants a taste of classic Japanese sweets, these are a great choice!
 “Fuku” also happens to mean luck.
-So these cakes are really wishing you well with their name, aren’t they?
+Any friend who needs a bit of good luck and also loves sweets would adore this gift.

 An Osaka original, these snacks are crunchy clusters of all sorts.
 Depending on what their flavor is, the texture and color are a little bit different.
 Some of the many flavors they come in include strawberry milk, almond coffee, milk chocolate, and maple syrup.
-There are even some savory flavors like curry.
+There are even some savory flavors such as curry!
 They come in adorable, colorful packaging and taste great!
+Take some of these unusual snacks home and compare the flavors with your friends.

 pon pon Ja pon (Japanese only)

 These treats come in all shapes and sizes.
 Crispy on the outside with some red bean paste in the middle, these are a fun souvenir to bring back from your Osaka trip.
-You can buy them in beautifully colored boxes that are wrapped in furoshiki.
-A nice traditional touch!
+You can buy them in beautifully colored boxes that are wrapped in “furoshiki”, a cloth that is traditionally used to carry lunchboxes and other foods.
+This nice gift has a traditional touch!

-If you’re traveling through the Kansai International Airport, you’re bound to come across some of the special Osaka tumblers if you walk into Starbucks!
-There are special region-specific tumblers in several airports, but the Osaka design is really quite beautiful.
+If you are traveling through Kansai International Airport, you are bound to come across some of the special Osaka tumblers if you walk into Starbucks!
+There are special region-specific tumblers in several airports, but the Osaka design is really quite beautiful, featuring many of Osaka’s most well-loved sightseeing spots.
+Grab one for yourself for some nostalgia when you drink your coffee, or grab one as a last-minute gift before you fly home.

-A popular Osaka souvenir is this tasty madeleine.
+A popular Osaka souvenir is this tasty madeleine called Osaka Meika Ehmonchi.
 However, these come with a bit of a twist!
-Inside are large, sweet black beans to add a more Japanese flavor.
+The inside are large, sweet black beans to add a more “Japanese-style” flavor.
 Their name comes from “eemon” a Kansai term for something of value.
 Interesting!

 Ehmonchi *Japanese only

-Kaki is the Japanese word for persimmon and tane means “seed” or “pit”.
-From there, maybe you can guess what these snacks are modeled after.
-The taste might be surprising at first, but as they come from a kakinotane specialty shop, you are sure to find a flavor you like!
-There are sweet flavors like strawberry chocolate and maple sugar as well as savory like wasabi soy sauce!
-They come in beautiful boxes as well, making them a great gift!
+“Kaki” is the Japanese word for persimmon and “tane” means “seed” or “pit”.
+From there, maybe you can guess what these snacks are modeled after!
+The taste might be surprising at first, but as they come from a kaki no tane specialty shop, you are sure to find a flavor you like!
+There are sweet flavors like strawberry chocolate and maple sugar as well as savory like wasabi and soy sauce!
+They come in beautiful boxes as well, making them a great gift for those who like to try unusual food.

-Now that you’ve seen the Kaki no tane, you might be happy to know there is a green tea chocolate version of these snacks that you can pick up too!
+Now that you’ve seen the kaki no tane, you might be happy to know there is a green tea chocolate version of these snacks that you can pick up, too!
 In addition to that, there are also plenty of green tea Kit Kats and the fancy version of Pocky, Baton d’Ore, from Glico in a green tea flavor.
 You’ll find no shortage of tasty matcha flavored snacks in Osaka.
+There are many people who simply adore green tea flavored treats, so keep them in mind when you’re shopping for souvenirs.

 This might not be the grandest souvenir to give, but it will definitely be delicious!
-As its name suggests, these chips, from widespread snack company Calbee, have the flavor of fish broth (dashi) from the Kansai region and soy sauce (shoyu).
-They’re affordable, unique to Kansai and of course, tasty!
+As its name suggests, these potato chips, from the widely known snack company Calbee, have the flavor of fish broth (dashi) from the Kansai region and soy sauce (shoyu).
+They’re affordable, unique to Kansai and, of course, very tasty!
+Grab a bag for yourself to try and if you love them, grab a few more as small and delicious gifts.

 Calbee Kansai Dashi Shoyu (Japanese only)

 If you’re a baseball fan, or even if you simply prefer Osaka to every other city, you will probably want to get your hands on some Hanshin Tigers gear.
-There are official shops for you to buy hats, jerseys and all kinds of memorabilia.
-Or, you can always pick up plenty of Tigers merchandise at the airport!
+There are official shops where you can buy hats, jerseys, and all kinds of memorabilia.
+Or, you can always pick up plenty of Tigers merchandise at the airport, too!

-This is a unique gift.
-It is delicious chocolate in the shapes of keys and locks.
+Although chocolate is common, you will find that this is a unique gift.
+Cagi de Reves is delicious chocolate in the shapes of keys and locks.
 The name of the shop is a combination of the Japanese word “kagi” meaning key, and the French “reves” meaning dreams.
-They do sell plenty of other chocolates, but the keys are the most charming!
+They do sell plenty of other chocolates, but the keys are the most charming and can be given as a romantic souvenir!

 Cagi de Reves (Japanese only)

-Another airport find are the lucky cat souvenirs.
+Another airport find are the lucky cat souvenirs, called “maneki neko” in Japanese meaning “inviting cat”.
 Normally you can see these guys in many shops, especially restaurants with one paw lifted.
-If it’s the right, the cat means to bring in money.
-If they’re lifting the left paw, they will bring you good luck.
+If it’s the right paw, the cat means to bring in money.
+If they’re lifting the left paw, it means they will bring you good luck.
+Pay attention to which paw is lifted when you grab one of these for a loved one at home!

-Osaka Petit Banana is a fluffy, custard cream-filled cake with, as you may have guessed, bananas in the filling.
+Osaka Petit Banana is a fluffy, custard cream-filled cake with, as you may have guessed from the name, bananas in the filling.
 It is wrapped in small pieces to make it easier to distribute among your family and friends when you get back!
 They won’t be disappointed in the cake’s light texture and delicious, sweet flavor.

 Osaka Petit Banana *Japanese only